rankutah/blog/sites/rank-utah/posts/website-redesign-utah.md

 ---
-title: Website Redesign in Utah County
+title: Website Redesign in Utah
 date: 2025-08-14
 tags:
   - web-design
 ---
-If you would like help your outdated or slow website and are in need a mobile-friendly redesign please visit [Rank Utah](https://rankutah.com).
+If you would like help your outdated or slow website and are in need a mobile-friendly SEO redesign please visit [Rank Utah](https://rankutah.com).

 ## How Does a Website Redesign Work?